 +SOC 120 Cr.3

 Social analysis, critical thinking, and problem solving are introduced as basic social science skills.
 These skills are applied to major contemporary social problems related to deviant behavior, social inequality, social change, and problems associated with major societal institutions.
 A variety of individual and collective responses and social policy strategies at local, national, and international levels are examined.
-Offered Fall.
+Offered Fall, Spring.

 SOC 200 Cr.3